Table of Contents

-- When a violation of these policies occurs, SUNY Fredonia reserves the right to remove any and all contents in any files or folders on the web server without advance notice or consultation, and to revoke server permissions to any authorized user.
+- When a violation of these policies occurs, Fredonia reserves the right to remove any and all contents in any files or folders on the web server without advance notice or consultation, and to revoke server permissions to any authorized user.

 - Incidences of violations found by the webmaster may be reported to appropriate university authorities.

 All university-based groups (including student groups) who select external web developers will be responsible for overseeing and maintaining quality control procedures and meeting the standards of technology and content set by the university webmaster or any overriding authority such as SUNY or New York State.
 External developers, with no current, formal or direct affiliation with the university, will not be authorized to possess individual accounts on the university’s web servers.

 All departments or student groups who choose to have an external developer work on their web pages must contact the Help Desk prior to commencing work.

 All web pages, images or files that are located on the university web servers must be maintained and updated to reflect current and accurate content.
 In no instances should the web servers be utilized for storage or archiving purposes.
 Files that are no longer active or current must be removed from the university web servers periodically, upon the request of the university webmaster, or risk removal as deemed appropriate by the webmaster.
 The webmaster will periodically remind the campus community to purge its web server directories of all inappropriate or out-of-date files.